RicardoR002/Sketchify/README.md

 # Sketchify

-Sketchify is a Streamlit application that converts photos into black and white outline sketches suitable for printing and coloring.
+Sketchify is a Streamlit application that converts photos into black and white outline sketch with adjustable detail level

 ## Features